Azure/bicep/README.md

 Bicep is more of a revision to the existing ARM template language rather than an entirely new language.
 While most of the syntax has been changed, the core functionality of ARM templates and the runtime remains the same.
 You have the same template functions, same resource declarations, etc. Part of the complexity with ARM Templates is due to the "DSL" being embedded inside of JSON.
 With Bicep, we are revising the syntax of this DSL and moving it into its own `.bicep` file format.
 Before going down this path, we closely evaluated using an existing high-level programming language, but ultimately determined that Bicep would be easier to learn for our target audience.
 We are open to other implementations of Bicep in other languages.

 We spent a lot of time researching various different options and even prototyped a TypeScript based approach.
-We did over 120 customer calls, Microsoft Valued Professionals (MVP) conversations and collected quantitative data.
+We did over 120 customer calls, Microsoft Most Valuable Professional (MVP) conversations and collected quantitative data.
 We learned that in majority of organizations, it was the cloud enablement teams that were responsible for provisioning the Azure infra.
 These folks were not familiar with programming languages and did not like that approach as it had a steep learning curve.
 These users were our target users.
 In addition, authoring ARM template code in a higher level programming language would require you to reconcile two uneven runtimes, which ends up being confusing to manage.
 At the end of the day, we simply want customers to be successful on Azure.
 In the future if we hear more feedback asking us to support a programming language approach, we are open to that as well.
 If you'd like to use a high-level programming language to deploy Azure Infra we recommend [Farmer](https://compositionalit.github.io/farmer/) or [Pulumi](https://www.pulumi.com/).

 **Why not focus your energy on Terraform or other third-party IaC offerings?**